Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 be passed.

 ## Assign
 The first test case is testing a valid assignment statement, where the variable "a" is assigned the value of 123.
-This is a basic test case to ensure that the procedure_Assign function is working as expected when given valid input.
+This is a basic test case to ensure that the procedureAssign function is working as expected when given valid input.
 The next five test cases are testing various scenarios that would result in an invalid assignment statement.

 ## Declaration
 The first three test cases are testing valid variable declarations in C++.
 The first test case is declaring an integer variable "x".
 The second test case is declaring three floating-point variables "x", "y", and "z".
 The third test case is declaring two character variables "c" and "d".
-These test cases ensure that the procedure_Declaration function is working as expected when given valid input.
+These test cases ensure that the procedureDeclaration function is working as expected when given valid input.

 ## Print
 For this procedure the valid tests have proper notation for printing. using "put();".
 The first test case checks for the proper printing of one variable.
 The second function checks for the correct way to print two variables.
 The third function checks for the right printing of an expression.
 The fail test checks for correct notation.